by Beth Gregory

 Nauli is not advised if you’re pregnant or menstruating.
 As it's stimulating for the digestive system, it is best avoided if you have an upset stomach.

-Try it out: Tone your abs with Nauli Kriya with Andrew Wrenn
+Try it out: Nauli Kriya with Agni Sara with Andrew Wrenn

 These five Kriyas can be used together, or you can pick one or two which are most accessible to you and will benefit you the most.
 When performed regularly, Kriyas can add a new dimension to our practice, and help us connect to yoga beyond an asana practice.